flow-storm/clofidence/Readme.md

     * `:report-name` just configures the report header and file name
     * `:test-fn` tells Clofidence what function will run your tests
     * `:test-fn-args` are the arguments to the function defined in `:test-fn`
+    * `:output-folder` there an optional output folder, to provide a folder name, otherwise `clofidence-output` will be used
   * Finally we need to tell Clofidence which namespaces to include and which to skip for the coverage
     * `instrumentOnlyPrefixes` should be a comma separated list of namespaces prefixes to include.
 Adding `my-app` will include everything under `my-app.core` and `my-app.web.routes`.